wireapp/wire-server/docs/src/how-to/install/sft.md

 ### As part of the wire-server umbrella chart

-The `sftd` is packaged as it's own Helm chart.
+The `sftd` is packaged as its own Helm chart.

 In your `./values/sftd/values.yaml` file you should set the following settings: